KI7MT/wspr-analytics/docs/tools/overview.md

 There is no question about it, the more CPU cores and RAM you have, then faster results can be resturned.
 SSD's, where ever possible, should be fully utilized.

-Multi-Distro commands will be show in distribution tabls.
+Multi-Distro commands will be show in distribution tabs.

+>NOTE: these are just examples, and not intended for execution.

 === "Alpine"
     - Update the package list